 Applicants can apply by submitting a resume with cover letter to the Director of Outreach and Prevention, Felicia Dalton, [email protected]

-Implement, supervise, develop and evaluate all Boys & Girls Club programs and activities at Lincoln Park and the Oribiletti Center for members ages 6-18.
+Implement, supervise, develop and evaluate all Boys & Girls Club programs and activities at Roosevelt for members ages 6-11.

 - Promote and develop leadership skills in members.

-- Ensure a safe, clean, healthy and positive environment in the park area and the Oribiletti Center.
+- Ensure a safe, clean, healthy and positive environment in the park area; while maintaining and utilizing appropriate equipment for programs.

 - Actively supervise and engage members at all times.

-- Follow established policies and procedures of the BGCK youth and teen centers.
+- Follow established policies and procedures of the Boys and Girls Club of Kenosha.

 - Model and encourage positive and constructive behavior for all members.